ORNL/ORMATEX/README.md

 ORMATEX contains methods to compute the matrix exponential:  $`\mathrm{exp}(A t)`$, and the action of the matrix exponential on a vector: $`\mathrm{exp}(A t)v_0`$, where $`A`$ is a matrix.
 Additionally, this package contains related methods for the $`\varphi`$-functions.
 Krylov methods to evaluate the matrix exponential-vector and $`\varphi`$-vector products are provided for cases where $`A`$ is large and sparse.
 Utilizing these methods, ORMATEX implements performant exponential integrators for large systems of coupled ODEs.

-ORMATEX is a mixed Rust and Python package.
-ORMATEX provides an extensible foundation to construct advanced exponential integrators.
+ORMATEX is a mixed Rust and Python package that provides an extensible foundation to construct advanced exponential integrators.

 The current set of implemented and planned time integration methods in each language: